Armaggheddon/BricksFinder/.github/README.md

 ## Model Fine-Tuning 🧠
 BricksFinder takes advantage of two fine-tuned CLIP model (ViT-B/32) to power its search capabilities:

-- `clip-vit-base-patch32_lego-minifigure`: The model has been fine-tuned on the LEGO minifigure dataset.
-The model is available on [HuggingFace](https://huggingface.co/armaggheddon97/clip-vit-base-patch32_lego-minifigure).
+- `clip-vit-base-patch32_lego-minifigure`: The model has been fine-tuned on the LEGO minifigure dataset, available on [HuggingFace](https://huggingface.co/armaggheddon97/clip-vit-base-patch32_lego-minifigure).
 - `clip-vit-base-patch32_lego-brick`: Fine-tuning for the LEGO brick dataset is planned and will be added once the dataset is complete.

 You can also see the fine-tuned models in action via the Colab live demo! 🚀 <a target="_blank" href="https://colab.research.google.com/github/Armaggheddon/BricksFinder/blob/main/live_demo/live_demo.ipynb">